 - a.
 Project core question.
-In a few sentences (about 100 words/maximum 500 characters and spaces), describe the primary question you want to explore and why it is important to you, your community, and/or the church in North America. - b.
+In a few sentences (about 100 words/ maximum 500 characters and spaces), describe the primary question you want to explore and why it is important to you, your community, and/or the church in North America - b.
 Project summary/abstract.
 In approximately 200 words (maximum 2000 characters and spaces), give a brief overview of your project.
-Strong summaries are focused, well-articulated glimpses into your thinking that help our selection committee envision the project and your capacity to carry it out. - c.
+Strong summaries are focused, well-articulated glimpses into your thinking that help our selection committee envision the project and your capacity to carry it out - c.
 Project snapshot.
-In one sentence, provide an intriguing, quotable "snapshot" of your project for use on our website and in publicity materials. - 2
+In one sentence, give an intriguing, quotable "snapshot" of your project for use on our website and in publicity materials. - d.
+Proposal keyword tags.
+Select 3-5 keyword tags that describe your project.
+Begin typing to select or type to enter a new word. - e.
+Budget overview: In rough percentages, please list how you plan to use grant funds (e.g. 50% for course buyout, 50% for research assistants and resources; 100% for an additional semester of sabbatical leave; 25% for travel, 40% for childcare, 35% for summer research leave).

-Project narrative essay.
+Project Essay.
 Prepare an essay of about 1500 words (5-7 pages, double-spaced, 12-point font) that tells the story of your project.
-Using the framework below, share how you came to care about the topic you're studying, why the topic is important to the North American church, how you plan to carry out the project, and why you should be the one to do so.
-Note that the Louisville Institute is particularly interested in projects that bridge church and academy.
 Include your name and page numbers on each page of the document, and upload to the application as a PDF.

-In the essay, please include:
+In the essay, please explain: